IftachSadeh/ANNZ/README.md

 #### MLM algorithm options

-The syntax for defining MLM options is explained in the [TMVA manuall](http://tmva.sourceforge.net/docu/TMVAUsersGuide.pdf) in the chapter, *The TMVA Methods*.
+The syntax for defining MLM options is explained in the [TMVA wiki](http://tmva.sourceforge.net/optionRef.html) and in the [TMVA manuall](http://tmva.sourceforge.net/docu/TMVAUsersGuide.pdf) (in the chapter, *The TMVA Methods*).
 It may be specified by the user with the `glob.annz["userMLMopts"]` variable.
+The only requirement not defined nominally in TMVA is `ANNZ_MLM`.
+This is an internal variable in ANNZ which specifies the type of MLM requested by the user.

+Here are a couple of examples:

   - For instance we can define a BDT with 110 decision trees, using the AdaBoost (adaptive boost) algorithm:
   ```python